Edgeberry/Edgeberry-HWCartridge-ConsoleCAN/README.md

 <img src="documentation/Edgeberry_console_CAN_cartridge.png" align="right" width="50%"/>

-The Edgeberry Console & CAN Cartridge allows you to use your Edgeberry device for a wide range of industrial applications.
+The Edgeberry **Console & CAN Hardware Cartridge** allows you to use your Edgeberry device for a wide range of industrial applications.
 The CAN-bus is utilized in diverse fields, from medical equipment to heavy industrial machinery.
 With the USB interface, you can access your Raspberry Pi's console, providing direct local control over your device.

 <br clear="right"/>